ckravi/super-heat/README.md

-# SUPER-HEAT: Extending heat to do more than just orchestration
+# SuperHEAT: Extending heat to do more than just orchestration

 **Example HEAT resources and templates to demonstrate super-heating**